ckeditor/ckeditor5/docs/getting-started/setup/using-bundlers.md

 };
 ```

-Some setups and meta-frameworks based on webpack (such as Next.js), may use `babel-loader` to transpile JavaScript to a lower version.
+Some setups and meta-frameworks based on webpack (such as Next.js), may use a `babel-loader` to transpile JavaScript to a lower version.
 If the version of `babel-loader`, `@babel/core`, and `@babel/preset-env` are recent enough, you should be able to use CKEditor&nbsp;5 without any additional configuration.
 However, projects using older versions of these packages may encounter the `Module parse failed: Unexpected token` error.
 It is caused by some ES2022 features that CKEditor&nbsp;5 uses, such as native class properties.
-To address this issue, you need to add the [`@babel/plugin-proposal-class-properties`](https://babeljs.io/docs/babel-plugin-transform-class-properties) plugin to your Babel configuration.
+You need to add the [`@babel/plugin-proposal-class-properties`](https://babeljs.io/docs/babel-plugin-transform-class-properties) plugin to your Babel configuration to address this issue.

 However, to avoid similar issues when CKEditor&nbsp;5 starts using other modern features in the future, we recommend updating `babel-loader`, `@babel/core`, and `@babel/preset-env` to the latest possible versions.